Charles Bulfinch: Life

 Bulfinch split his career between his native Boston, Massachusetts, and Washington, D.C., where he served as Commissioner of Public Building and built the intermediate United States Capitol rotunda and dome.
 His works are notable for their simplicity, balance, and good taste, and as the origin of a distinctive Federal style of classical domes, columns, and ornament that dominated early 19th-century American architecture.

 Early life

 Bulfinch was born in Boston to Thomas Bulfinch, a prominent physician, and his wife, Susan Apthorp, daughter of Charles Apthorp.
 At the age of 12, he watched the Battle of Bunker Hill from this home on the Boston side of the Charles River.
+Charles himself was married to Hannah Apthorp on 20 November 1788 in Boston.

 He was educated at Boston Latin School and Harvard University, from which he graduated with an AB in 1781 and master's degree in 1784.